mikebway/mafia/README.md

 ## Unit / Integration Testing

-The unit tests are really more like integration tests in that they will invoke AWS API calls; mocks are not used.
+The unit tests are really more like integration tests in that they will invoke AWS API calls though successful calls are only achieved through mocking.

 You can run all of the unit tests from the command line and receive a coverage report as follows: